 This is one of the largest indoor aquariums in the region, so expect to spend a few hours here.
 There are over 100 unique exhibits, including an underwater tunnel with sharks swimming overhead.

 From there, you can go antiquing or take a stroll around the Riverwalk Jenks.
 I keep wanting to call it the Jenks Riverwalk, but alas.
 They do what they want here.
-It’s the town’s hub for dining, shopping, and entertainment, and a great people-watching destination.
+It’s the town’s hub for dining, shopping, entertainment, and people-watching.

 Distance: 16 miles